pranitashakya/DataAnalysis_Projects/Project 7 - Data Driven Decisions/README.md

     - Continue the test.

 ## 4. Goal
-- analysis of online store data
+- Analysis of online store data.
-- prioritize hypotheses that may help boost revenue
+- Prioritize hypotheses that may help boost revenue.